Browse Tutorials

 Step3: Designing Controller

-In the controller defined the methods for binding Country and City dropdown lists.
+The controller defined the methods for binding Country and City dropdown lists.
 I am not showing the methods here.
-Also handle the submit button event.
-We should also check all the validation at server side by checking IsValid property of ModelState.
+Also, handle the submit button event.
+We should also check all the validation on the server side by checking the IsValid property of ModelState.

 public ActionResult RegistrationForm()